WLAN-Pi/wlanpi-persistent-identity/README.md

 On first boot, the service:

-1. Generates machine-id and SSH host keys if they don't exist
+1. Generates SSH host keys if they don't exist
 2. Copies these files to `/home/.persistent-identity/`
 3. Bind mounts the persistent copies over the system locations
 4. On subsequent boots or partition switches, restores from persistent storage